- The Auto Club Group vs. Progressive: Which one is the cheapest?

 The Auto Club Group vs. Progressive: Rates by age group

-For teens - one of the most expensive age groups to insure - The Auto Club Group offers the lowest rates at $4,872 per year.
+For teens—one of the most expensive age groups to insure–The Auto Club Group offers the lowest rates at $4,872 per year.
 Progressive is more expensive, with an average cost of $7,174 for a teen driver.

-Age plays a major role in calculating insurance rates.
-Companies look at things like speeding, accidents and distracted driving.
-Teen drivers are seen as high-risk, which makes them one of the most expensive age groups to insure.
-Rates usually go down as you get older.
+Age is a major factor in calculating insurance rates.
+Companies look at speeding and accident trends as well as distracted driving statistics.
+Teen drivers are one of the riskiest – and therefore most expensive – age groups to insure.
+Rates drop as you get older.

 Age group | The Auto Club Group | Progressive |